-Evaluation criteria and procedures have been established for the express purpose of achieving excellence in the area of effective and purposeful classroom/laboratory instruction.
+Evaluation criteria and procedures have been established for the express purpose of encouraging, achieving, improving, and maintaining excellence in the area of effective and purposeful classroom/laboratory instruction.

 The effectiveness and quality of an institution's total education program depends upon the presence of a competent faculty.
 Further, it is the institution's obligation in consulting with faculty, to evaluate on a continuing basis, the performance of its faculty members and to provide for their development.
 The process of faculty evaluation shall include multiple indices for use by administration for the evaluation of faculty performance.